How SEO & PR Work Together for Better Results

 Here we explain how these two approaches can be combined to benefit each other and your business as a whole.

-Public relations (PR) is an essential part of any search engine optimisation (SEO) strategy, and I believe that good SEO is equally critical for strong digital PR results.
+Public relations (PR) is an essential part of any search engine optimisation (SEO) strategy, and I believe that good quality, ethical SEO is equally critical for strong digital PR results.
 Both can earn influential links, social proof that reinforces brand cache, traffic, conversions, goodwill and more.

 Whether you are a PR/communications practitioner or an SEO consultant, this article will give you insight into how you can make your SEO and PR more effective.

 Here are six key areas you should focus on when integrating SEO into your PR activity:

 1. Keyword Research